-Management reviews the carrying values of the inventory properties on an annual basis.
+Management reviews the carrying values of the inventory properties at each reporting date.

 Cash and cash equivalents

 For the purpose of the consolidated statement of cash flows, cash and cash equivalents consist of cash and deposits with banks and islamic financing and investment products with original maturity of three month or less, net of bank overdrafts and due to banks with original maturity of three month or less.